Charles Lillicrap

 Sir Charles Swift Lillicrap, KCB, MBE (12 November 1887 – 17 June 1966) was a British naval architect.
+He is best known for his cruiser designs during the 1920s.
 A member of the Royal Corps of Naval Constructors, he was Director of Naval Construction from 1944 to 1951.

-During the first world war, he served as secretary on the Landship Committee, for which he received an MBE in 1918.
+During the First World War, he served as secretary on the Landship Committee, chaired by Sir Eustace Tennyson-d'Eyncourt, then Director of Naval Construction, for which he received an MBE in 1918.